Racial nationalism: Korea

-Korean racial nationalism is related to the concept of minjok, which variously translates as "nation", "ethnicity" or "race" in the English-speaking world.
-In the 20th century, racial nationalist sentiment was shared on all political spectrums in South Korea, including not just right-wing dictatorships, but liberals and leftists who resisted it.
-When the references to minjok were removed from South Korea's Pledge of Allegiance in 2007, it is opposed by some left-wing nationalists who wished for Korean reunification.
-According to Brian Reynolds Myers, racial nationalism in North Korea is the main ideology of maintaining the system.
+Korean racial nationalism is related to the concept of minjok, which variously translates as "nation", "ethnicity" or "race" in the English-speaking world, but there is room for debate over whether minjok nationalism belongs to racial nationalism.
+In the 20th century, ethno-nationalist sentiment was shared on all political spectrums in South Korea, including not just right-wing dictatorships, but liberals and leftists who resisted it.
+(Note: By the standards at the time, liberal and leftist used ethno-nationalist rhetoric more actively than right-wing ones (see liberal ethnic nationalism), and the right-wing authoritarian regimes in South Korea, including Syngman Rhee, placed greater priority on the anti-communist kukka (국가) than on the anti-imperialist minjok (민족) advocated by Sin Ch'aeho.)
+According to Brian Reynolds Myers in 2010, racial nationalism in North Korea is the main ideology of maintaining the system.

-Many modern Korean nationalists deny the connection to "race" by limiting the meaning of minjok to the meanings of "nation", "people" and "ethnic group", because minjok (민족, lit: "folk") and injong (인종, lit: race) are distinct concepts in Korean language.
-However, many non-Korean observers actually recognize minjok as meaning of "race" because "Korean minjok" (한민족 or 조선민족) is defined by 'pure Korean blood'.
+Many modern Korean people deny the connection to "race" by limiting the meaning of minjok to the meanings of "nation", "people" and "ethnic group", because minjok (민족, lit: "folk") and injong (인종, lit: race) are distinct concepts in Korean language.
+However, Myers argues minjok as meaning of "race" because "Korean minjok" (한민족 or 조선민족) is defined by 'Korean blood' than by cultural factors.
+According to the Carnegie Endowment for International Peace, ethnicity-based nationalism has been decreasing among younger generations of South Koreans, who have taken more in pride from the country's democratic system, technological innovation, and cultural soft power.

+Korea's minjok nationalism emerged strongly in the 20th century, but has declined significantly in the 21st century.
+In 2023, North Korean leader Kim Jong Un officially declared that North Korea was abandoning reunification as a goal.
+In January 2024, he said that "independence, peace, and solidarity on the basis of minjok [must] henceforth be erased from the [North Korean] constitution", adding that "the very concepts of unification, reconciliation, and a shared [Korean] minjok must be eliminated".
+As of the 21st century, minjok nationalism in South Korea is often opposed by some conservatives (including the New Right) on the grounds that it could elicit sympathy for North Korea; as an alternative, anti-communist state nationalism or South Korean nationalism is proposed.